rapPayne/react_in_3_weeks/labs/1.6 React Router/README.md

 # React Router
 <!-- Time: 30min -->

+Let's add client-side routing to our web app.
+After this lab, the user will be able to navigate from component to component.

 1. First, install react-router-dom. from the command line run
 ```bash
 npm install react-router-dom